Mircea-MMXXI/azapy/predocs/LSSD_th_doc_base.md

 $\def\LSSD{{\rm LSSD}}$
 $\def\cK{{\cal K}}$

-# LSSD optimal portfolio <a name="TOP">
+# LSSD optimal portfolio <a name="TOP"></a>

+LSSD stands for *Lower Semi-Standard Deviation*.
+*azapy* implements a generalization of LSSD, namely the Mixture LSSD or mLSSD.

-MAD stands for *Lower Semi-Standard Deviation*.
-In our implementation we use the mixture LSSD generalization.
-It is a superposition of recursive multi LSSD measures.
-It incudes the single LSSD measure.
+mLSSD is a superposition of recursive high order LSSD measures.
+The single LSSD measure can be viewed as a particular case of mLSSD.

-The dispersion measure is given by
+The mLSSD dispersion measure is defined as

 \begin{equation*}
 	\rho = \sum_{l=1}^L \cK_l \times \delta_l